 A quick guide to Brazilian food, so you can read the menu fast, without needing a crash course in Portuguese.

-Every year at the end of February, travelers flock to Brazil to witness the outrageously elaborate festivities during Carnivale.
+Every year at the end of February, travelers flock to Brazil to witness the outrageously elaborate festivities during Carnival.